jlpteaching/ECS154B/syllabus.md

 ### Online discussions

-We will use [Campuswire](https://campuswire.com/c/GDBEBE971/) for class discussions outside of the classroom.
+We will use TBA for class discussions outside of the classroom.
 If you haven't used Campuswire before, it's a cool tool that is essentially a message board for the class.
 It is a much more polished and modern website compared to Piazza.
 Both the TAs and I will be on Campuswire to answer questions.